WoolleySheep/first-strike/README.md

 * Check game_data hasn't been tampered with between turns
 * Allow turret to fire if it will hit the rocket before the obstacle
 * Display obstacles as real size
+* Move engine names from animation to rocket parameters
 * Test for controller execution time
 * Fix "projectiles not disappearing when off board" problem
 ### Description